haroldferns/ocqs/index.md

 [Kvm image]: https://appcenter.software-univention.de/univention-apps/current/owncloud/Univention-App-owncloud-KVM.qcow2
 [VMware image]: https://appcenter.software-univention.de/univention-apps/current/owncloud/Univention-App-owncloud-vmware.zip

-1. Install the appliance on your virtualization platform.
+1.	**Install the appliance** on your virtualization platform.
 Refer to the platform documentation if needed.

-2. Setup your ownCloud Server instance.
+2.	**Setup your ownCloud Server instance**.
 Keep a record of all the settings you provide in this section.
 You will need them later.

 	2.1	Select the appropriate Language, Locale, and keyboard settings.

 	2.2	Domain and Network configuration:
 	* Select the "Obtain IP address automatically (DHCP)" option.
 	* Use 8.8.8.8 and 8.8.4.4 for preferred and alternate DNS server, if needed.
 	* If use a proxy server, provide your proxy server details.

 	2.3 Domain setup:
 	* Choose "Manage users and permissions directly on this system" if you're not part of any domain or you don't know which option to choose.
 	* If you are part of a UCS or Active Directory domain, select your preferred option.